 ACA penalty on individuals without health insurance still applies

-IRS will not reject Form 1040 for missing health insurance information
+IRS will reject Form 1040 for missing health insurance information

 TAX ALERT |